rhiya02/Sales-Insights-SQL-and-PowerBI/README.md

 8. Tools And Technologies

 # Problem Statement:
-Analyze and Provide Insights on Amazon Sales Report
+Analyze and Provide Insights on Amazon Sales Report.

 # Project Description:
 The provided dataset contains information about sales transactions on Amazon, including details such as order